 The following is a brief description of the Plan and is provided for general information only.
 Participants should refer to the Plan document and the Summary Plan Description made available to them for more complete information regarding the Plan.
-The Plan is a defined contribution plan offered to substantially all of the Company's employees of VII.
+The Plan is a defined contribution plan offered to substantially all of the Company's employees who (i) immediately prior to the Effective Time were employed by Viacom or any of its subsidiaries, and paid through a Viacom or VII payroll system ("Viacom Payroll"), (ii) on or after the Effective Time were hired by the Company or any of its subsidiaries and paid through Viacom Payroll, or (iii) on or after the Effective Time were transferred or reassigned and paid through Viacom Payroll.
 The Plan is subject to the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), and the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-The Plan is overseen by the ViacomCBS Administrative Committee, prior to June 1, 2020 referred to as the Viacom Retirement Committee (the "Administrative Committee").
+The Plan is overseen by the ViacomCBS Administrative Committee (the "Administrative Committee").
 The Administrative Committee has been designated as the administrator of the Plan as defined under ERISA (the "Plan Administrator") under the Plan document.

 Great-West Trust Company, LLC ("Great-West") serves as trustee pursuant to a Master Trust Agreement dated November 1, 2016 ("the Agreement").
-Under the Agreement, Great-West has the power to appoint suitable custodians in its sole discretion. .
-Great-West appointed Mellon Bank, N.A., as the custodian.
+Under the Agreement, Great-West has the power to appoint suitable custodians in its sole discretion.
+Great-West appointed The Bank of New York Mellon, as the custodian.
 Great-West Financial Retirement Plan Services, LLC (doing business as Empower Retirement ("Empower")) is the recordkeeper for the Plan.
 On April 7, 2020, the Plan's Investment Committee appointed State Street Global Advisors Trust Company as an independent fiduciary for the Plan's ViacomCBS common stock funds.
+Related Party Transactions